 Important: If you have an iOS app, please ensure your app meets App Transport Security (ATS) requirements.

 After you set up ad units for your sites, you need to retrieve and implement the ad tags so that ads can be served to your ad space.
 Depending on the ad unitIn OpenX, the smallest inventory component that represents the space on a site where ads display. type, this means you need to do one of the following:

 Copy your ad tags and paste them into the source code for your website or mobile website.

-- For Video (in Limited Availability), configure your VAST Ad TagsSynonymous with VAST URL.
+- For Video (In Beta), configure your VAST Ad TagsSynonymous with VAST URL.
 An HTTP-based URL that enables communication between video players and ad servers.
 Publishers configure these tags in order to serve video ads on their sites. for linear videoAn ad or ad unit that displays in sequence with video content in a video player.
 Sequencing may be pre-roll, mid-roll, or post-roll.
 Can be accompanied by a companion ad.
 An example is a video ad that plays before a video starts, though static images may also serve. ad units:

 To expedite these tasks and save time, OpenX allows you to export multiple ad tags at once.